David F. Noble

 David Franklin Noble (July 22, 1945 – December 27, 2010) was a historian and critic of technology, science and education, best known for his seminal work on the social history of automation.
-In his final years he taught in the Division of Social Science, and the department of Social and Political Thought at York University in Toronto, Canada.
-Noble held positions at Massachusetts Institute of Technology, the Smithsonian Institution, and Drexel University, as well as many visiting professorships.
+In his final years he taught in the Division of Social Science and the department of Social and Political Thought at York University in Toronto, Canada.
+Noble held positions at the Massachusetts Institute of Technology, the Smithsonian Institution, and Drexel University, as well as many visiting professorships.

 Noble died suddenly in a Toronto hospital after contracting a virulent strain of pneumonia that caused septic shock and kidney failure.

 Noble was born in New York City.

 Career

 Noble obtained an undergraduate degree in history and chemistry from the University of Florida and a doctorate from the University of Rochester.
 He worked as a biochemist at various institutions before becoming an assistant professor at the Massachusetts Institute of Technology.
 Dismissed after being denied tenure in 1984, he landed at York University.
 Between 1986 and 1994, Noble taught in the Department of History and Politics at Drexel University.
 In 1997 he served as the inaugural Hixon-Riggs Visiting Professor of science, technology, and society at Harvey Mudd College.
 Noble taught at York University until his death.